planetoryd/netns-proxy/readme.md

 options

 1. run mullvad-browser in `base_p` and use proxy container addon for second-hop
     - this is subject to random webrtc leaks and such. anyway more defenses against shitcode the better
 2. run browser in `clean_ip1`

-## available NetNSes

-some are todos

-1. `base_p`, configured for the base proxy. intended to be a basis, crossing firewalls
-2. `clean_ip1` and `clean_ipv6`, for second-hops, as vpn exits tend to be ip-blacklisted
-3. `i2p`, netns that can only access i2p
-4. `lokins`, not sure how to do this

 ## alternatives